ashishkharcheiuforks/BargainingBot/README.md

 # BargainingBot
 A Bot that bargains for the price of drinks with customers.

 The Bargaining Bot was my final year engineering project.
-The front end is an **Android App** and the back end consists of the Natural Language Processing (NLP) platform - **Dialogflow**, a machine learning **Tensorflow** model, and couple of **Cloud Functions**, along with some Google Cloud Platform (GCP) to make all the different elements work together.
+The front end is an **Android App** and the back end consists of the Natural Language Processing (NLP) platform - **Dialogflow**, a machine learning **Tensorflow** model, and couple of **Cloud Functions**, along with some Google Cloud Platform (GCP) services to make all the different elements work together.
 Login and Database is handled by **Firebase**.

 ### What I learned :
 * **Android**: